Tribute To All Entrepreneurs

-I'd like to talk about these people, women and men, we often do not see because they usually hide in the shadows: entrepreneurs.
+I would like to talk about these people, women and men, we often do not see because they usually hide in the shadows: entrepreneurs.

 It is mentally draining.
 It creates too much distraction at a time where, as an entrepreneur, I need to focus more than ever about what's coming up next.

 Many of them have been facing the toughest times ever, regardless of their business size and industry.
 Simply think about the hospitality sector (restaurants, hotels, entertainment venues) for a minute, and how big of a slap in the face business owners in that industry have taken over the past couple of years.

-For others, the pandemic has turned out to be a fantastic opportunity to grow their businesses x-fold, providing jobs to thousands.
+For others, the pandemic turned out to be a fantastic opportunity to grow their businesses x-fold, providing jobs to thousands.

 Entrepreneurship is a journey.
 It comes with ups and downs, some bigger than others.

-Regardless of the situation they are in, I'm sure that all business owners will always fight as hard as they can because they are passionate about what they do.
+Regardless of the situation they are in, I am sure that all business owners will always fight as hard as they can because they are passionate about what they do.

 Entrepreneurs understand the value in people.
-They realize that their businesses cannot thrive if their employees do not thrive.
+They realize their businesses cannot thrive if their employees do not thrive.

 "My task is to bring other people up.
 It’s the very powerful thing to know about yourself.
 Once I realized that leadership is to make sure that I have super clever people around me, and I just need to make them bloom, you really become a coach in the organization.“

 According to the World Bank's website, SMEs represent about 90% of businesses and more than 50% of employment worldwide.
 Formal SMEs contribute up to 40% of national income (GDP) in emerging economies.

 Instead, we hear these stories about greedy corporations that abuse their people and their customers, and we tend to put everybody in the same basket.
 As a result, most business owners, the real ones, those who really care, are discredited.

-Let's take the time to celebrate them.
+So, let's take the time to celebrate them.
 Thank you!